dblock/ruby-enum/README.md

 The `DuplicateValueError` exception is thrown to be consistent with the unique key constraint.
 Since keys are unique there is no way to map values to keys using `Colors.value('red')`

+### Inheritance behavior

+Inheriting from a `Ruby::Enum` class, all defined enums in the parent class will be accessible in sub classes as well.
+Sub classes can also provide extra enums as usual.

 ## Contributing

 You're encouraged to contribute to this gem.
 See [CONTRIBUTING](CONTRIBUTING.md) for details.